syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Range.md

 ## Value

-Gets or sets the range value, which ranges between Minimum and Maximum.
+Gets or sets the range value, which ranges between `Minimum` and `Maximum`.
 The default value of RangeSlider is 0.

 {% tabs %}